vip306/IDS-Module1-alt3-New/chapter3.md

 *** =instructions

-- Use the function `c()` to create a character vector containing the names of 5 yummy desserts: "cheesecake", "chocolate_mousse", "brownie", "apple_pie", "pudding".
+- Create a character vector `desserts` using the function `c()` with names of 5 desserts: "cheesecake", "chocolate mousse", "brownie", "apple pie", "pudding"
-- Name the vector `desserts`.
+- print `desserts` and observe the output

 *** =hint
 Be sure to place the names within double inverted commas.